I Got Plenty o' Nuttin': Porgy and Bess

-Porgy sings the song in Act 2 after he and Bess have been living together, expressing his new happiness.
+Porgy sings the aria in act 2 after he and Bess have been living together, expressing his new happiness.
 Like several other arias in the opera, it is implied that it is being performed by the singer to the other characters, in this case as a banjo song.
 As elsewhere in the opera, other characters join in to create communal engagement with song.
 In the view of Joseph Horowitz, Gershwin made "a banjo song with choral interjections, a community moment".

 There is a short reprise of the song at the end of the act, as Porgy sings cheerfully to himself after Bess has left on her fateful trip to Kittiwah Island.

 The principal musical phrase also appears later in the score as a leitmotif signifying Porgy's joyful feelings, most extensively when Porgy returns after being released from prison.
 At the very end, a fragment of the principal phrase appears at the beginning of the final aria, "Oh Lawd, I'm on my way", to signal Porgy's renewed optimism and potential happiness as he sets out to find Bess.